pyhopper/pyhopper/docs/recipes/cancelers.rst

 By default PyHopper uses the **last item** of the iterator as objective score and ignores the values yielded before.
 However, the values yielded before can be used for detecting and consequently discontinuing unpromising evaluations.

-To determine if an evaluation should be discontinued or not PyHopper provides the :meth:`pyhopper.cancellers.EarlyCanceller` interface, which can be passed to calls of :code:`Search.run`.
+To determine if an evaluation should be discontinued or not PyHopper provides the :meth:`pyhopper.cancelers.EarlyCanceler` interface, which can be passed to calls of :code:`Search.run`.
 For example

 .. code-block:: python